aprasadan/DMF.jl/README.md

 @show [cos(2.0), 0.6], w[1:k] # Should be close
 ```

+## Requirements

+This package requires Julia 1.0.
+Additionally, it requires the LinearAlgebra, DSP, Statistics, StatsBase, QuantEcon, and RCall packages.
+QuantEcon is needed to simulate ARMA processes, and RCall is needed to run the SOBI Blind Source Separation algorithm.
+The R install needs the jointDiag package.
+Neither RCall nor QuantEcon are fundamentally required to use the DMF functionality.

 ## License

-This package is provided as is under the MIT License.
+This package is provided as is under the Apache 2.0 License.

 ## Author